 The KJV of Matthew 22 reads: [35] Then one of them, which was a lawyer, asked him a question, tempting him, and saying,[36] Master, which is the great commandment in the law?
 [37] Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.[38]
 This is the first and great commandment.
 [39] And the second is like unto it, Thou shalt love thy neighbour as thyself.[40]
 On these two commandments hang all the law and the prophets.

 American “nones”—those who identify as atheist, agnostic, or nothing in particular—are more religious than European nones.
-The notion that religiously unaffiliated people can be religious at all may seem contradictory, but if you disaffiliate from organized religion it does not necessarily mean you’ve sworn off belief in God, say, or prayer. (www.theatlantic.com/international/archive/2018/05/american-atheists-religious-european-christians/560936/)
+The notion that religiously unaffiliated people can be religious at all may seem contradictory, but if you disaffiliate from organized religion it does not necessarily mean you’ve sworn off belief in God, say, or prayer.
+See(www.theatlantic.com/international/archive/2018/05/american-atheists-religious-european-christians/560936/)

-Based on paper delivered to IIFB at APA.

 “Alexander Crummell's Transformation of Bishop Butler's Ethics.”
 Charles H. Reynolds and Riggins R. Earl Jr. The Journal of Religious Ethics, Vol. 6, No. 2 (Fall, 1978), pp. 221-239, p.

 Some of this material was presented in a different form at the Northwest Popular Culture Association, October 27, 2012.